zerasul/mdbook_en/15SRAM/sram.md

 ...
 ```

-We can see that the value read from command 1 (```JOY_1```) is checked, and the struct status is updated.
+We can see the value read from controller 1 (```JOY_1```) is checked, and the struct status is updated.
 In such a way, it will be updated when the _VBlank_ interrupt is performed.
 In this way, the game is much more efficient since any operation with the VDP, can be performed in the interrupt function; while the main thread, serves to update the state to be painted.

 Now we can compile and execute the example, where we can see how the character can move; in such a way that it is more efficient than in other examples.
 We have already been able to see the content of this chapter; where we have seen two important aspects at the time of working creating games; the use of the SRAM in case we want to store the progress of the game, and on the other hand the use of interrupts.

 ![Example 16: Interruptions](15SRAM/img/ej16.png "Example 16: Interruptions")
 _Example 16: Interruptions_

-## Referencies
+## References

 * Sega/Mega Drive Interrupts: [https://segaretro.org/Sega_Mega_Drive/Interrupts](https://segaretro.org/Sega_Mega_Drive/Interrupts).
 * SGDK: [https://github.com/Stephane-D/SGDK](https://github.com/Stephane-D/SGDK).